 The steeple: The steeple has been struck by lightning several times, often burning the wooden structure.
 During the Gothic era, the pointer was flanked by six pyramidal summits.
 Later, a platform was built for Chappe’s telegraph.
 The architect Petitgrand erected the current steeple composed of two Romanesque style floors and crowned with a gothic style pointer, similar to the one at the top of Notre-Dame in Paris.
 The steeple of the Abbey also has a golden statue of St. Michael brandishing a spear and flooring the devilish dragon.

 The classic front of the Abbey: Between the 16th and 19th centuries the buildings suffered from a lack of maintenance and many collapsed.
-Two towers used to sit on top of the main entrance, but one disappeared at the end of the Middle-Ages and the other after the fire in 1776.
-The authority then decided to demolish the three western spans of the nave and build a platform or terrace called “le Plomb du four” as well as rebuilding the front in a classical style.
+Two towers used to sit on top of the main entrance, but one disappeared at the end of the Middle Ages and the other after the fire in 1776.
+The authority then decided to demolish the three western spans of the nave and build a platform or terrace called “le Plomb du four” as well as rebuild the front in a classical style.

 The nave: The nave, constructed in 1084, was originally composed of seven spans.
 It illustrates the apogee of Norman architecture.
 The ceiling of the nave is a wooden structure as stone vaults were only used for “holy” places such as the choir.
 Some historians even think that the ceiling used to be flat and that the wooden vault would have been built during the 15th century.

 The nave reveals the progress of architecture and the achievement of having built such a stunning building on a tiny rocky island.
-The entire Abbey is secured thanks to a frame of columns and arcs.
+The entire Abbey has been secured thanks to a frame of columns and arcs.
 Nonetheless, this was not achieved without catastrophe: in 1103, the northern wall of the nave collapsed onto the convent buildings where monks were praying.
 That is the reason why the southern and northern parts are different.
 The southern parts date from the 11th century and the northern parts from the 12th.
 Each span is divided into three floors: the arcades with the stands on top and high windows which let the light in.

 The flamboyant choir: As the Romanesque choir collapsed during the Hundred Years War in the 15th century, it was rebuilt between 1450 and 1521.
 However, the architectural style at that time was different and methods had changed.
 Therefore, architects started first by building 10 polygonal pillars to sustain ribs and arcs.
-Also an ambulatory, composed of many chapels, runs all around the choir, which itself is inspired from Saint-Ouen’s nave in Rouen.
+Also, an ambulatory, composed of many chapels, runs all around the choir, which itself is inspired by Saint-Ouen’s nave in Rouen.
 There is a gap of four centuries between the Romanesque nave and the choir!
 Architects decided to rebuild the choir in a vertical manner which is why the pillars are less thick and the spans narrower, giving the impression of an element soaring up to the sky.
 Each span is also composed of three floors: the arcades, the triforium or stands and high windows.
 The triforium is a great example of the flamboyant gothic style as it allows the exterior light to come in, through the clearstory lined with a nice lace-like sculpted balustrade.

 The Chevet: As the new choir, with its high vaults, was opening towards the exterior, architects had to build abutments in order to consolidate the whole Abbey.
 These buttresses are made of columns linked by a wall.
 They rest upon separate walls of the chapels which are all around the ambulatory surrounding the choir.
 Pinnacles were built on the top of the abutments and were decorated with stone flowers, showing the typical architecture of this era.